Document Workflow

 When to use this

-• A browser request fails because of CORS, mixed credentials, or missing preflight response headers.
+• A browser request fails because of CORS, credentials, or a missing preflight response header.

 • A CDN or browser keeps serving stale content after a deployment.